A component library isn't a design system.

 Then we got to work… 🏗️

-60+ components.
+70+ components across 5 distinct product journeys and 6 engineering pods.
 Many needed to be rebuilt entirely.
-We worked through them systematically.
-Figma first, then documented the delta with engineering so dev parity stories could be added to the backlog.
+We worked through them systematically: Figma first, then documented the delta with engineering so dev parity stories could be added to the backlog.
 In parallel we stood up a full documentation site covering foundations, components, and voice and tone guidelines.
-Four months from audit to launched.
+Four months from audit to launched, six weeks ahead of schedule.
+The documentation site is live at design.driveway.com.

 Fully rebuilt Figma design system including type styles, color variables, and components.